-Call Surefire to discuss the various options for fire safety equipment to match your specific requirements.
+Call Surefire to discuss the various options for fire safety equipment to match your specific fire protection and control requirements.

 It is a legal requirement to ensure the safe evacuation from a building of everyone in an emergency, with particular emphasis on the needs of impaired persons.

 Emergency lighting can be required in the event of a fire or a power cut, where the impact of darkness due to loss of mains electricity could cause accidents.